Olesia-P/portfolio/README.md

 - Creating ~~a lot of~~ animations;
 - Using Intersection Observer to activate animations on scroll;
 - Using semantic HTML;
-- Implementing a two-language interface.
+- Implementing a two-language interface with the use of cookies.

 Here you can check the <a href="https://strong-semolina-7a79b1.netlify.app/" target="_blank">deployed site</a>!